rails/rails/guides/source/action_view_helpers.md

 ### DebugHelper

-Provides a set of methods for making it easier to debug Rails objects.
+Provides a method for making it easier to debug Rails objects.

 #### debug